InvertGames/uFrame.Documentation/uFrameECS/CodeApi/EcsComponentService.md

 ```
 ## RegisterGroup Method
 Registers a a reactive group with the list of managers.
 If the group already exists it will return it, if not it will create a new one and return that.
+##### NOTE: This documentation has been generated, any edits will likely be overriden, to modify this, modify the doc comments in the source code.